The Archetypes of Emotional Intelligence

 Why Archetypes Matter

-They externalize invisible emotional patterns so they can be observed consciously rather than unconsciously lived out.
+They externalize invisible emotional structures so they can be consciously recognized rather than unconsciously lived out.

-When we study historical figures, fictional characters, spiritual symbols, or mythological patterns, we are often witnessing emotional structures operating at amplified scale.
+When I study historical figures, fictional characters, spiritual symbols, or mythological narratives, I am often witnessing emotional structures operating at amplified scale.

 The conqueror.